jameshyojaelee/GPT-cell-annotator/docs/getting_started.md

 ```

 The JSON report matches the schema used by the Scanpy helpers and the R wrapper.
 Add `--out-csv` to emit a flat summary.
+Bundled assets are packaged with the library and materialised to `~/.cache/gpt-cell-annotator`
+on first use, so the `data/demo/...` paths resolve even if the top-level `data/` directory is
+empty.
+Use `data/` as scratch space for locally generated artifacts.

 ## 3) Scanpy workflow